By Jessa Paschke, Pet Training Specialist

 Give your cat safe toys to play with, and keep small items that could be swallowed out of reach.
 Rubber bands, hair fasteners, paper clips and other small items can all become dangerous obstructions if swallowed.
 Strings, dental floss, yarn and other long materials are also dangerous and can get caught in or wrap around the intestines.

 Finally, have your veterinarian’s phone number handy at home for any time you might need it.
-And, know where there’s a 24/7 pet hospital nearby.
-Here’s a helpful article from Blue Pearl Veterinary Partners about common cat emergencies and what to do.
+And, know where there’s a 24/7 pet hospital nearby, just in case.

 Learn a cat safety tip you didn’t know, or have another one to offer?
 Please post this article on social media and share your two cents.
 We’re @marspetcareus.